Dioscorea alata

-Dioscorea alata – also called ube (/'uːbɛ, -beɪ/), ubi, purple yam, or greater yam, among many other names – is a species of yam (a tuber).
+Dioscorea alata – also called ube (Note: in Philippine English, /'uːbɛ, -beɪ/), ubi, uwhi (Note: in New Zealand English), purple yam, winged yam, or greater yam, among many other names – is a species of yam (a tuber).
 The tubers are usually a vivid violet-purple to bright lavender (hence the common name), but some range from creamy-white to plain white.
-It is sometimes confused with taro and the Okinawa sweet potato beniimo (紅芋) (Ipomoea batatas 'Ayamurasaki'), however D. alata is also grown in Okinawa.
+Although it is sometimes confused with taro and the Okinawa sweet potato (紅芋, beniimo) (Ipomoea batatas 'Ayamurasaki'), D. alata is also grown in Okinawa.
 Its origins are in the Asian and Oceanian tropics.
-Some varieties attain to great size.
-A "Mambatap" greater yam grown in Maprik, East Sepik District, Papua New Guinea around 1939 was 3.5 m in length.
+Some varieties attain great size.
+A mambatap greater yam grown in Maprik, East Sepik Province, Papua New Guinea, around 1939 was 3.5 m in length.

 Names

+The name ube is derived from Tagalog in the Philippines, while uwhi derives from Māori in New Zealand; both are doublets ultimately from proto-Austronesian *qubi.

-Because it has become naturalized following its origins in Asia, specifically the Philippines, through tropical South America, and the southeastern United States, D. alata is referred to by many different names in these regions.
+Because it has become naturalized following its origins in Asia, specifically the Philippines through tropical South America, and the Southeastern United States, D. alata is referred to by many different names in these regions.
 In English alone, aside from purple yam, other common names include ten-months yam, water yam, white yam, winged yam, violet yam, Guyana arrowroot, or simply yam.